jjangga0214/hasura-starter/README.md

 ### Sync Hasura port

-By given configuration, `8080` port is given to Hasura.
+By the given configuration, `8080` port is given to Hasura.
 To change it, you should sync the port number specified in [hasura/config.yaml](hasura/config.yaml) and `HASURA_ENDPOINT_PORT` in your env file.

 ### Host networking

-By given configuration, Hasura and Postgres communicates each other by docker's [host mode networking](https://docs.docker.com/network/host).
+By the given configuration, Hasura and Postgres communicates each other by docker's [host mode networking](https://docs.docker.com/network/host).
 No matter how you configure `DB_ENDPOINT_PORT` from env file, Postgres is exposed to Hasura by `5432` port, the default value of Postgres image.
 That's why `5432` is hard-coded at `HASURA_GRAPHQL_DATABASE_URL` in [docker-compose.yml](docker-compose.yml).
 For the same reason, service name `postgres` is used rather than `localhost` on `HASURA_GRAPHQL_DATABASE_URL`.